Motorized Cycling May Prime Brain for Relearning After Stroke

-Although the study wasn’t designed to measure patients’ cardiovascular outcomes, it is well known that aerobic exercise improves blood pressure, cholesterol levels and blood flow.
+Although the study wasn’t designed to measure patients’ cardiovascular outcomes, it is well known that aerobic exercise improves blood pressure info, cholesterol levels and blood flow.

 “Not only are we improving motor recovery with half the amount of task practice but we’re also improving cardiovascular health, and stroke patients often have cardiovascular co-morbidities,” said Linder.
 “If we can improve motor recovery and cardiovascular health simultaneously, patients can regain lost motor function and improve their quality of life.”